jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and Infrastructure-as-Code/notes.md

 Let's build the image:

-'docker build -t zoomcampw1 .'
+    docker build -t zoomcampw1 .

 We can now run the container and pass an argument to it, so that our pipeline will receive it:

-'docker run -it zoomcampw1 some_number'
+    docker run -it zoomcampw1 some_number

 You should get the same output you did when you ran the pipeline script by itself:

     job finished successfully for day = <some_number>